cloudanswers/salesforce-build/README.md

 -   `npm install`
 -   code stuff
 -   `nf run ant refresh` to get your metadata
+-   `./scripts/run_pmd` to see if you have any obvious problems
+-   fix obvious problems
 -   commit to your repo

+Todo:

+-   lightning component
+-   dx deploys with different org shapes
+-   test deploy
+-   apex unit testing
+-   ui testing